If you are an athlete or someone who trains regularly, you’ve probably heard advice like “eat 2–3 servings of fruit a day.”

 - Athletes: 2–4 servings depending on training intensity

-Visual Guide: What One Serving of Common Fruits Looks Like
+Visual Guide: What One Serving of Fruits Looks Like

 This section gives you an idea of what “One serving of fruit” looks like.